Challenging Conditions Building This Las Colinas Pool

 Building a swimming pool on piers is something that we have done numerous times at Summerhill Pools.
-In fact, Mark McCaffrey (our beloved owner) is a specialists in the Commercial Swimming Pool realm.
+In fact, Mark McCaffrey (our beloved owner) is a specialist in the Commercial Swimming Pool realm.
 To build a pool in the commercial side of the business you need to have an aptitude for very complex installation techniques.
 This is due to the size and strict requirements of commercial work.

 Approaching this pool design, we needed to wait for the home foundation to be completed (check!).
-Now its our turn to get in the backyard to do our thing.
-First we lay out the pool size & shape using orange spray paint for our excavator.
+Now it’s our turn to get in the backyard to do our thing.
+First, we lay out the pool size & shape using orange spray paint for our excavator.
 We also notated the pillar placement by orange circles – to show our pier crew where they need to bore each hole.

 The Pier Process:

 - Piers are drilled prior to the pool excavation

 - 20′ Sections of tied rebar are dropped vertically into the pier holes

 - Cement is poured down the holes and allowed to dry with the steel as its reinforcement